simplicateca/craft4-matrix-conditionals/README.md

 Conditional rules and actions are set in a simple JSON object at the top of the twig file.

-For each field you want to monitor requires a condition definition that looks something like this:
+Each field you want to monitor requires a condition definition that looks something like this:

     'matrixHandle.blockType.fieldHandle': {
         'valueToEvaluate' : {